Skip to content

 Info

-Afi plans to extend Azure infrastructure support in the next product updates, including Azure PostgreSQL and MySQL databases, Azure cloud configuration, and other workloads.
+Afi plans to extend Azure infrastructure support in the next product updates, including MySQL databases, Azure Files, Azure cloud configuration, and other workloads.

 Info